psisber-ptc/hudl-candidate-proj/integration_tests/README.md

 * selenium 4.8.0
 * pickle5 0.0.11
 The environment is managed with venv, pip and a requirements.txt file.
+The tests were developed and validated on Ubuntu 22.04 running in Windows Subsystem for Linux version 2 on Windows 11.
+However, they should run in any Windows, Mac or Linux environment that has the prerequisites installed.

 ### Framework
 * The test framework is based on Pytest and Selenium is used to automate browser actions.